lukamiletic95/papers/State machine replication.md

 Although this is the simplest approach in implementing a client-server service, its main disadvantage is in having only one server.
 In case that server becomes faulty, the whole service will be unavailable to a client.

-Therefore, we assume another, more advanced and reliable client-server architecture, shown in *Figure #*, and which is based on replicating servers using ***state machine*** approach.
+Therefore, we assume another, more advanced and reliable client-server architecture, shown in *Figure #*, which is based on replicating servers using ***state machine*** approach.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjMwMDkxMzUxLDEwNDcxNTk3NTYsLTE0MT
+eyJoaXN0b3J5IjpbMTcyNjk0MTgwNiwxMDQ3MTU5NzU2LC0xND
-czOTI3OTksMTQ3NTg4MjY1MSwxNzQ4MTc5NjhdfQ==
+E3MzkyNzk5LDE0NzU4ODI2NTEsMTc0ODE3OTY4XX0=
 -->